Exposing Calgary’s best photography

 Those looking for a more mellow experience shouldn’t have any problems with larger crowds by attending some of the exhibitions during the middle of their run.

 Some notable events this year include the Emerging Photographer Showcase at King Edward School, exhibiting the works of up-and-coming photographers, and Getting on the Map: The Emergence of Calgary, Post Confederation at Lougheed House, which will feature a chronicle of the city’s history.

 Vivianeart Gallery is hosting The World is Nine and 99 Series by Aida Muluneh, which are about the photographer’s “personal impressions of the differences between her Ethiopian birth-land and Western society,” according to the Exposure website.

 Muluneh spent her adolescence in Calgary, and founded Addis Foto Fest, Ethiopia’s first biennial exhibition of photography after moving back to her home country.
-Another timely exhibition not to be missed is Registered: The Japanese Canadian Experience H-Hour, and the Normandy 1944 at the Founders Gallery at the Military Museums.
+Other timely exhibitions not to be missed are Registered: The Japanese Canadian Experience, and H-Hour, Normandy 1944 at the Founders Gallery at the Military Museums.
 Photographer Leslie Hossack showcases photos of the Japanese-Canadian experience during the second World War.
 The popular portfolio review sessions will be returning to Exposure this year.
 Although the deadline to sign up has already passed, according to Malloy, it’s an event that’s well worth attending in future years.